LucidEra: Technology

 LucidEra's offering was focused on analytics of CRM and ERP data.
 However, the analytics applications were not special-purpose built, rather LucidEra developed a generic BI platform, upon which it built vertical solutions.

 The company's technology was reliant on open source software such as JBoss, Dojo Toolkit, Mondrian, and software from the Eigenbase Foundation.
 LucidEra is a key contributor to the LucidDB project, which is hosted by the Eigenbase Foundation.
 Two of the founders of LucidEra, John Sichi and Tai Tran, are also executives of the Eigenbase Foundation.

 Much of the BI technology, particularly the ETL, metadata, and Column-oriented DBMS technology, was based on source code acquired from Broadbase, and was extensively adapted to a modern SaaS architecture.

 Products

 LucidEra launched its first offering, the forecast to billing application, in March 2007.

-LucidSnapShots was released summer of 2007.
+LucidSnapShots was released in the summer of 2007.

 In the fall of 2007, LucidEra announced availability of Revenue Lifecycle Analysis and Sales Analysis on Salesforce.com's AppExchange.